ItaiOz/TicTacToe/README.md

 Mini-game was developed in JavaScript using NodeJs environment in order to take adavntage of express and scoket io frameworks to cummunicate between server and client side.

 ## Installation
-1 - Clone repository
+1 - Clone repository  <br/>
-2 - On terminal, open project's direcory and run npm / yarn install 3 - Run "node server.js" to start the server
+2 - On terminal, open project's direcory and run npm / yarn install  <br/>
+3 - Run "node server.js" to start the server  <br/>
-4 - On your browser, enter "http://localhost:3000"
+4 - On your browser, enter "http://localhost:3000"  <br/>
+5 - Wait for player, or either join game and start playing

 Website has one screen which is the playing board.
 Game is starting once two players are connecting to the game.